Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Interpretation of unconventional findings from quantum oscillations

 \begin{widetext}

 and by solving Eq.
 (4) for $N$, we have

 \end{widetext}

 Considering that the first two terms in the square root of Eq.
-(5) are larger then the last one owing to the heavy DOS mass in EuO/KTO and LAO/STO, we perform Taylor's expansion of the square root, and get an approximate expression for the Landau level index $N$:
+(5) are larger {than} the last one owing to the heavy DOS mass in KTO- and STO-2DES, we perform Taylor's expansion of the square root, and get an approximate expression for the Landau level index $N$:

 where

 and